smirarab/pasta/README.txt

     Trees."
 Systematic Biology, 61(1):90-106, 2011.

-The GUI version is written by Jiaye Yu, with some code contributions by Dr. Mark Holder, Jeet Sukumaran, Siavash Mirarab, and Jamie Oaks, as well as the use of the Dendropy library of Sukumaran and Holder.
+The GUI version is written by Jiaye Yu, with some code contributions by Mark T.
+Holder, Jeet Sukumaran, Siavash Mirarab, and Jamie Oaks, as well as the use of the Dendropy library of Sukumaran and Holder.